SUGGESTED AFTERCARE FOR ORAL PIERCINGS

 - For tongue piercing, try to keep your tongue level in your mouth as you eat because the jewelry can get between your teeth when your tongue turns.

-- For labret (cheek and lip) piercings: be cautious about opening your mouth too wide as this can result in the jewelry catching on your teeth.
+- For labret (lip) piercings: be cautious about opening your mouth too wide as this can result in the jewelry catching on your teeth.

 - Each body is unique and healing times vary considerably.
 If you have any questions, please contact me.